ingrdyng/AC-CT2-SP23/Project1_Documentation.md

  <img width="421" alt="Screen Shot 2023-02-09 at 1 24 36 AM" src="https://user-images.githubusercontent.com/113642855/217771406-363ed118-7ce9-4038-983d-c34bddc90ad4.png">
     - Drafts
 <img width="471" alt="Screen Shot 2023-02-09 at 1 25 02 AM" src="https://user-images.githubusercontent.com/113642855/217771498-426a745f-dd23-4820-8006-165fd93c4575.png">
-      - Began to crochet a small pouch for the breadboard and battery to rest around the end-users' ankles
+      - Moved devices onto a smaller breadboard for portable reasonings.
+After doing so, I began to crochet a small pouch for the breadboard and battery to rest around the end-users' ankles
     - Final Product
 <img width="535" alt="Screen Shot 2023-02-09 at 1 25 29 AM" src="https://user-images.githubusercontent.com/113642855/217771608-6f9da642-b74b-4de4-be62-8b0126b2200b.png">
     - Added a button so the flap of pouch can secure the device in place incase end-user's would run or jump